 The Consequences of COVID-19

-Newly release data from a variety of sources shows that net effect on eCommerce overall was initially a negative one, but since then it has been a case of retail adaptation, with come brands and categories doing well and others not so much.
+Newly release data from a variety of sources shows that net effect on eCommerce overall was initially a negative one, but since then it has been a case of retail adaptation, with some brands and categories doing well and others not so much.

-Clearly the overall effect on retail sector thus far, as a whole has been a negative one, and many eCommerce brands have suffered, – impacted hugely by unexpected changes in shopping habits and consumer spending, while those already selling items in demand have done well, but for others it really has become a case of adapt or die, – like the dinosaurs.
+Clearly the overall effect on retail sector thus far, as a whole has been a negative one, and many eCommerce brands have suffered, – impacted hugely by unexpected changes in shopping habits and consumer spending, while those already selling items in demand have done well, but for others it really has become a case of adapt or die scenario.

 The winners, are the brands that undergo rapid digital transformation.
-The losers, brands that are unable to change or unwilling to do so will fail.
+The losers, brands that are unable to change or unwilling to do so.

 Before the Crisis – Hubspot Insights.